Posts table filters

-If the categories filter isn't showing, it may be that you are displaying custom post types in your table.
+If the categories filter isn't showing, it may be that you are displaying a custom post type in your table.

 The categories filter only appears when you are showing regular WordPress posts and does not work for custom post type categories (e.g. event categories or document categories) because these are custom taxonomies.

-If you are categorising your custom post type, then you need to create a taxonomy filter instead of a categories filter.
-For example, this shortcode will add a filter for a taxonomy with the slug 'document_category':
+If you are categorizing your custom post type, then you need to create a taxonomy filter instead of a categories filter.

 My filters are showing options that don’t relate to the contents of the table